eigmax/garbled-snark-verifier/README.md

 **bristol.rs**: contains the parser for parsing the bristol circuit files, several examples (adder64, subtracter64, multiplier64) are provided.

-**circuit**: this folder contains all the circuit functions.
+**circuits**: this folder contains all the circuit functions.
 At the end, it will contain the circuit for groth16 proof verification.